Liverpool, Man Utd & Man City learn fates in FA Cup Fourth Round draw | Goal.com

 The draw has been made for the fourth round of the FA Cup, with holders Manchester City facing Fulham and the big Premier League sides kept apart.

-Liverpool will travel to Bristol City or Shrewsbury, while Manchester United and Tottenham still have replays to negotiate after third-round draws.
+Liverpool will travel to Bristol City or Shrewsbury and Chelsea visit Hull, while Manchester United and Tottenham still have replays to negotiate after third-round draws.

+If they get past Wolves, Ole Gunnar Solskjaer's United will travel to the winner of Watford v Tranmere, while Spurs would head to Southampton if they beat Middlesbrough.

 The fourth-round fixtures will take place between Friday, January 24 and Monday, January 27 once the final 32 teams have been confirmed.

-Newcastle and Watford are the other Premier League teams held to replays by lower-league opposition, while 13-time winners Arsenal face Championship promotion chasers Leeds directly after the draw on Monday night.
+Newcastle and Watford are the other Premier League teams held to replays by lower-league opposition, while 13-time winners Arsenal face Championship promotion chasers Leeds directly after the draw on Monday night for the chance to play Bournemouth in the next round.

 Winning clubs will collect £180,000 ($240k) from the FA Prize Fund, as well as progressing to the last 16.